welcometohelen/marine_bioacoustic_identifier/README.md

 5. Experiment with different methods of scaling the spectrograms.
 There are several methods used in relevant literature, including no scaling at all.

 Despite ample steps to explore locally, the main obstacle to improving a model with these data is increased memory and GPUs.
 External server options were pursued but still did not allow for fitting the entire dataset at once, let alone increasing CNN depth or complexity.
-GPUs were unavailable through multiple providers; and a c5ad.4xlarge instance with AWS repeatedly crashed from OOM while working with this shallow architecture.
+GPUs were unavailable through multiple providers; and a c5ad.4xlarge instance on AWS repeatedly crashed from OOM while working with even this shallow architecture.
 With increased computing resources, priority steps include:
 1. Double the number of filters in each conv2d layer of the superior model.
 2. Deepen the NN: related literature points to VGG-19, ResNet-50, and AlexNet as deep-layer NNs that have been employed for marine mammal acoustic tasks with better success
     * There are even keras supported versions of [VGG-19](https://keras.io/api/applications/vgg/) and [ResNet-50](https://keras.io/api/applications/resnet/), but they will require significant tuning and/or gridsearching to tailor to spectrograms.
 Though not a pre-existing keras architecture, there are also examples of [how to code AlexNet for tensorflow](https://analyticsindiamag.com/hands-on-guide-to-implementing-alexnet-with-keras-for-multi-class-image-classification/).